pierremunier1/books/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1-blue.svg?cacheSeconds=2592000" />
 </p>

-> Suggest to the users the good books by comments and ratings, this app is based on the google books API.
+> Suggest to the users the good books by comments and ratings and give a selection for the others user of this app, this app is based on the google books API.

 ## Functionnality